-We insist that applying the full recovery plan must be a priority in order to preserve the incentives scheme for clearing members.
-This would contribute to the continuity of the critical services provided by the CCP and would result in greater financial stability (e.g. to avoid a contagion effect across multiple CCPs).
+The possibility of applying the full recovery plan must be a priority.
+Preservation of the incentives scheme for clearing members to participate in the recovery process is crucial for the protection of the critical services provided by the CCP and would result in greater financial stability (e.g. to avoid a contagion effect across multiple CCPs).